Why is a full-time Maternal Fetal Medicine service important?

-In the second trimester ultrasound can be used to provide more information about your baby’s growth and development.
+In the second trimester, ultrasound can be used to provide more information about your baby’s growth and development.
 A detailed anatomy survey by ultrasound at about 20 weeks (counting from the first day of the last period) that is interpreted by a perinatologist is one of the best ways to assess your baby’s prenatal development.
-If a problem is found, your obstetrician or midwife will be called and with their in-put, you will be offered immediate consultation with our perinatologist.
-Through this consultation, other services such as genetic counseling, amniocentesis, chorionic villus sampling, further ultrasound, and special planning for the baby's birth are made available to parents with a high-risk pregnancy.
+If a problem is found, your obstetrician or midwife will be called and with their input and you will be offered immediate consultation with our perinatologist.
+Through this consultation, other services such as genetic counseling, amniocentesis, chorionic villus sampling (CVS), further ultrasound, and special planning for the baby's birth are made available to parents with a high-risk pregnancy.

 What is First Trimester Screening?

 First Trimester Screening (Ultra-Screen) includes ultrasound measurement of the nuchal translucency with a maternal blood test for pregnancy associated plasma protein-A and free Beta human chorionic gonadotropin.
-About 90% of babies with Down syndrome and Trisomy 18 will have a high-risk result.
+About 90 percent of babies with Down syndrome and Trisomy 18 will have a high-risk result.
 Other chromosome abnormalities may also cause a high-risk result.
-A low risk result does not eliminate the possibility that the baby may have Down syndrome, Trisomy 18, other chromosome problems, birth defects or mental retardation.
+A low-risk result does not eliminate the possibility that the baby may have Down syndrome, Trisomy 18, other chromosome problems, birth defects or mental retardation.
 Most parents learn that they are at low risk for Down syndrome and Trisomy 18 and appreciate receiving this reassurance.
 Parents with high risk results are offered genetic counseling and further testing to determine if there baby has a chromosome abnormality or not.
-Tests such as chorionic villus sampling (CVS) and amniocentesis are performed by board certified perinatologists at Capital Health.
+Tests such as CVS and amniocentesis are performed by board certified perinatologists at Capital Health.

 What is Instant Result First Trimester Screening?

 By mailing a blood sample obtained by pricking your finger to NTD Laboratories about a week before your scheduled first trimester ultrasound, we can provide you with your First Trimester Screening result moments after your ultrasound is completed.
 This will most likely provide you with reassurance that your pregnancy is a low risk for Down syndrome and Trisomy 18.
-If your pregnancy is found to be high risk, you will be offered same day genetic counseling and, in most cases, same day definitive prenatal testing.
-Capital Health is one of the few centers with chorionic villus sampling (CVS) performed on a frequent basis, thus allowing you easy access to first trimester definitive chromosome testing.
+If your pregnancy is found to be high risk, you will be offered same-day genetic counseling and, in most cases, same-day definitive prenatal testing.
+Capital Health is one of the few centers with CVS performed on a frequent basis, thus allowing you easy access to first trimester definitive chromosome testing.

 What is Chorionic Villus Sampling?